RAG performance optimization

 Improvement strategy

-We recommend that you choose a suitable model to effectively understand the relationship between the knowledge and the user's prompt.
+Select a suitable model to effectively understand the relationship between the knowledge and the user's prompt.

 The returned result does not follow the instructions or is not comprehensive.

-We recommend that you optimize the prompt template.
+Optimize the prompt template.

-We recommend that you enable rejection to restrict answers to only the knowledge retrieved from the knowledge base.
+Enable rejection to restrict answers to only the knowledge retrieved from the knowledge base.

 For similar prompts, you want the results to be either consistent or varied.

-We recommend that you adjust the model parameters.
+Adjust the model parameters.

-Different models have different capabilities in areas such as instruction following, language support, long text, and knowledge understanding.
+Different large models have different capabilities in areas such as instruction following, language support, long text, and knowledge understanding.
 This can lead to the following situation:

 image